 Using two proprietary technologies, underpinned by contemporary artificial intelligence and automation capabilities, BigSIS has reinvented sterile insect production to overcome the limitations of traditional SIT and make this approach practical and cost-effective for a very broad range of insect pests.

 Codling moth (Cydia pomonella) is the principal pest of the 6.3m hectares of apples and pears grown worldwide.
-Currently fewer than 4,000 hectares are treated by SIT due to its relatively high cost.
+Currently only about 5,000 hectares are treated by SIT due to its relatively high cost.

 The BigSIS codling moth solution saves diet with its rearing system, enables sex sorting and improves the fitness of sterile males.
 This creates a superior and cost competitive alternative to chemical insecticides.